Thomas Wentworth Higginson

-Thomas Wentworth Higginson (December 22, 1823 – May 9, 1911) was an American Unitarian minister, author, abolitionist, politician, and soldier.
-He was active in the American Abolitionism movement during the 1840s and 1850s, identifying himself with disunion and militant abolitionism.
+Thomas Wentworth Higginson (December 22, 1823 – May 9, 1911), who went by the name Wentworth, was an American Unitarian minister, author, abolitionist, politician, and soldier.
+He was active in abolitionism in the United States during the 1840s and 1850s, identifying himself with disunion and militant abolitionism.
 He was a member of the Secret Six who supported John Brown.
-During the Civil War, he served as colonel of the 1st South Carolina Volunteers, the first federally authorized black regiment, from 1862 to 1864.
-Following the war, he wrote about his experiences with African American soldiers and devoted much of the rest of his life to fighting for the rights of freed people, women, and other disfranchised peoples.
+During the Civil War, from 1862 to 1864, he served as colonel of the 1st South Carolina Volunteers, the first federally authorized black regiment.
+Following the war, he wrote Army Life in a Black Regiment and devoted much of the rest of his life to fighting for the rights of freed people, women, and other disfranchised people.
+He is also remembered as a mentor to poet Emily Dickinson.

 Early life and education

 Higginson was born in Cambridge, Massachusetts, on December 22, 1823.
-He was a descendant of Francis Higginson, a Puritan minister and immigrant to the colony of Massachusetts Bay.
-His father, Stephen Higginson (born in Salem, Massachusetts, November 20, 1770; died in Cambridge, Massachusetts, February 20, 1834), was a merchant and philanthropist in Boston and steward of Harvard University from 1818 until 1834.
+He was a descendant of Francis Higginson, a Puritan minister and one of the original settlers of the colony of Massachusetts Bay.
+His father, Stephen Higginson (born in Salem, Massachusetts, November 20, 1770; died in Cambridge, Massachusetts, February 20, 1834), was a merchant and philanthropist in Boston and bursar of Harvard University from 1818 until 1834.
+Through his mother he was related to Boston's influential Storrow family.
 His grandfather, also named Stephen Higginson, was a member of the Continental Congress.
-He was a distant cousin of Henry Lee Higginson, founder of the Boston Symphony Orchestra, a great grandson of his grandfather.
-A third great grandfather was New Hampshire Lieutenant-Governor John Wentworth.
+He was a distant cousin of Henry Lee Higginson, founder of the Boston Symphony Orchestra, a great-grandson of his grandfather.
+A third great-grandfather was New Hampshire Lieutenant-Governor John Wentworth.

 Education and abolitionism

-Higginson entered Harvard College at age thirteen and was elected to Phi Beta Kappa at sixteen.
+Higginson entered Harvard College at age 13 and was elected to Phi Beta Kappa at 16.
 He graduated in 1841 at age 18 and taught at a private school for four months, but he detested it and became "a tutor of the three children of his Brookline cousin, Stephen Higginson Perkins".
 After that, in 1843, he became "a nonmatriculated student at Harvard".
 In 1842 he became engaged to Mary Elizabeth Channing.

 He then studied theology at the Harvard Divinity School.
 In 1845, at the end of his first year of divinity training, he withdrew from the school to turn his attention to the abolitionist cause.
 He spent the subsequent year studying and, following the lead of Transcendentalist Unitarian minister Theodore Parker, fighting against the expected war with Mexico.
 Believing that war was only an excuse to expand slavery and the Slave Power, Higginson wrote antiwar poems and went door to door to get signatures for antiwar petitions.
-With the split of the antislavery movement in the 1840s, Higginson subscribed to the Disunion Abolitionists, who believed that as long as slave states remained a part of the Union, the Constitution could never be amended to ban slavery.
+With the split of the antislavery movement in the 1840s, Higginson subscribed to the Disunion Abolitionists, who believed that as long as slave states remained a part of the Union, the Constitution would never be amended to ban slavery.